 3) It also can be reduced by the use of pozzolanic materials and air-entraining agents.

 4) According to ASTM code 232, Bleeding is expressed in terms of the amount of accumulated water as % of the net mixing water sample.

-I Hope friends, you liked my written article on “Different between Segregation and Bleeding in Concrete and it’s Cause” and remains helpful.
+I hope you liked my written article on “Difference between Segregation and Bleeding in Concrete and its Cause” and remains helpful for you.